emrecanduran/emrecanduran/README.md

-### Hi there 👋, I'm Emrecan
+### Hi there 👋
+I'm Emrecan.
 I'm currently doing my master's degree in Data Science.
 I really enjoy learning about Machine Learning and how it's used in different areas.

 Skills: Python/ MySQL / SAS / DataBricks / Azure Web App